Anurag1101/Movie_Ticket_Booking/README.md

-Dependencies
+## Dependencies:

 No external libraries are required; only Python's standard library is used:

-random: For random seat and booking ID generation.
+- `random`: For random seat and booking ID generation.
-string: For generating a random booking ID.
+- `string`: For generating a random booking ID.

 Contributing
 If you'd like to contribute to this project: